meaniscule/meaniscule/README.md

 [Avoiding mojibake with Angular Translate](http://ashryanbeats.com/avoiding-mojibake-with-angular-translate/): Advice on how to avoid mojibake in non-European languages when using `angular-translate`.
 Links to the Meaniscule demo site repo as an example.

-test test test test test test
+test test test test test test test